tterysolana-wq/pouchy/README.md

+  # Character-Centric Landing Page

+  This is a code bundle for Character-Centric Landing Page.
+The original project is available at https://www.figma.com/design/uGFP4g5rZppgs2ohoyUjDo/Character-Centric-Landing-Page.

   ## Running the code

   Run `npm i` to install the dependencies.

   Run `npm run dev` to start the development server.